 EEG for Consumers

-Historically, brain scanning techniques have been large and expensive, thus limiting use to the confines of a research lab.
+Historically, brain scanning techniques have been large and expensive, this limiting use to the confines of a research lab.
 By contrast, the latest EEG technologies are portable and relatively inexpensive—features that allow scientists to use the technology in more natural and diverse environments (Mavros 2016).
 These traits also facilitate the use of electroencephalography beyond academic settings, such as for market research or educational applications (Amin 2020, Poulsen 2017).

 The past decade has seen major growth in the consumer neurotech industry.
 There now exists dozens of brain wearables, with applications ranging from neurofeedback to hands-free gaming.
 Products in this category vary dramatically with respect to reliability and cost.
 (Pathirana 2018; Grummett 2015) As such, prospective customers should apply a healthy dose of skepticism to any seemingly-outlandish marketing claims.